LL-Pengfei/CS2113T-AY1920S1-Webpage-Personal/admin/weeklySchedule.md

 Attend the tutorial to,

-* demonstrate evidence of your learning weekly topics to the tutor
+* demonstrate evidence of your learning of the weekly topics to the tutor
 * learn from peer demos of showing evidence of their own learning

 {{ embed_topic("tutorials.md#main", "Admin " + icon_embedding + " Tutorials", "weeklySchedule-tutorials", "2") }}